 -

 In determining the level of fine to be imposed, the CMA will identify a starting point of up to 30% of the undertaking’s turnover in the relevant market.
-There are no pre-set starting points that are deemed to be appropriate for different infringements, whereby the underlying objective is to deter future infringements.
-However, the CMA’s guidance on penalties (CMA73) states that, for the most serious types of infringement such as cartel activities, the starting point is likely to be between 21% and 30%.
+The CMA’s guidance on penalties (CMA73) states that, for the most serious types of infringement such as cartel conduct, the starting point is likely to be between 21% and 30%.

 Aggravating factors, which may increase the level of fine, include, for example, unreasonably delaying the investigation, the role of the undertaking as an instigator, the involvement of directors or senior management in infringement, retaliation against other cartelists to ensure compliance with cartel activity, continuing the infringement after the investigation’s launch, and recidivism.
 Mitigating factors that may decrease the fine include acting under duress, termination of the infringement as soon as the CMA intervenes, and cooperation with the enforcement process.

-The CMA’s largest fines in a single case in 2023 totalled £60 million.
-It related to the CMA’s infringement decision on bid-rigging by ten UK-based construction companies, with the highest fines being £17.5 million for Erith and £16 million for Keltbray.
+The CMA’s largest fines in a single case totalled £104 million.
+It related to the CMA’s infringement decisions made in 2025 on information sharing by five banks in relation to UK government bonds, with the highest individual fine being £34.2 million for Royal Bank of Canada.

 -